There are two general approaches to password management:

 Password entropy does not improve security Florida State University (PDF)

-It is now possible to build GPU computer clusters that can cycle through as many as 350 billion guesses per second.
+GPU computer clusters can cycle through as many as 350 billion guesses per second.